andrelandgraf/andrelandgraf/contents/articles/2023-04-15_a_business_case_for_full_stack_web_frameworks.md

 Both apps use the same component structure to render a list of movies fetched from [The Movie Database (TMDB) API](https://developers.themoviedb.org/3/getting-started/introduction).
 Both apps fetch 80 movies across different categories.

-As visible in the screenshot below, the page content mostly contains of the movie images and some added text.
+As visible in the screenshot below, the page content mostly contains of movie images, titles, and some additional information.

 ![Screenshot of demo movies app showing an overview page of popular movies](https://res.cloudinary.com/andre-landgraf/image/upload/f_auto,q_auto,w_800/v1681611558/andrelandgraf.dev/movies-app-screenshot_i8ifkc.png)

-When working on a client-side only SPA, we have limited control over the web platform.
+When working on a client-side-only SPA, we have limited control over the web platform.
 We can only control the browser runtime and the client-side app.
 All API requests leave the control zone and are handled by third-party APIs.
 This means our web performance depends on other teams, departments, and companies.

 ![A diagram showing the control zone when working on a client-only SPA.
 The control zone includes the browser runtime and client-only app.
 It also includes the requests made from the frontend.
 However, all API requests leave the control zone and are handled by third-party APIs.](https://res.cloudinary.com/andre-landgraf/image/upload/f_auto,q_auto,w_500/v1682282727/andrelandgraf.dev/control-zone-client-side-spa_ct4ldm.png)

 We argue that the full stack app unlocks the tools of the backend of the web platform.
-We further can access to a BFF (backend for frontend) environment that allows us to fetch data on the server and forward it to the client.
+With access to a server environment, we naturally implement the BFF (backend for frontend) pattern.
+We gain control over a server runtime and can use it to optimize the web performance.

 ### Methodology